nicoleli04/cse15l-lab-reports/lab1.md

 **Remotely Connecting**
 ---
-1) Install Git using the following [link](https://gitforwindows.org/) if you use a windows operator.
+1) Install Git using this [link](https://gitforwindows.org/) if you use a windows operator.

 > Note that this is Git for Windows specifically, which I used because my operating system is Windows.